yaalyy/Unlock-NetEaseMusic/README.md

 ~~3.
 Run `auto_login.py`~~

 ### Run by local browser cache (Recommended)
-1. Open the Chrome on your local computer to login Netease Music, then close the Chrome(Closing the Chrome is important).
+1. Open the Chrome on your local computer to login Netease Music, then use Inspect tool of the Chrome to find the cookie named `MUSIC_U` and copy its value for the later use.
 2. Install python packages: `pip install -r requirements.txt `
+3. When run by local browser cache, the email, password, userDataDir and profileName in `config.json` are not needed, so you can fill in them casually.
+Enter the value of login_cookie that we obtained in step 1.
-3. Enter your chrome profile path in `config.json`, this path is usually `C:\\Users\\YourUser\\AppData\\Local\\Google\\Chrome\\User Data` for Windows.
-This path can also be found in `chrome://version/`.
-When run by local browser cache, the email and password in `config.json` are not needed, so you can fill in them casually.
+~~Enter your chrome profile path in `config.json`, this path is usually `C:\\Users\\YourUser\\AppData\\Local\\Google\\Chrome\\User Data` for Windows.
+This path can also be found in `chrome://version/`.~~

-4. Set the timer for repeating the task.
+1. Set the timer for repeating the task.
-5. Run `local_login.py`
+2. Run `local_login.py`
 ## config.json Template
 We support single user mode and multi-user mode.
 **Single User**: